stavrosandres44/YouTube-Simplificator/README.md

 7. Click the folder that contains the zip's contents
 8. Done

-**Is YouTube Simplificator Open Source**
+**Is YouTube Simplificator Open Source?**

-Yes YouTube simplificator is Open Source you can make forks and variations of it adapted to your preferences.
+Yes YouTube simplificator is indeed Open Source, It has the MIT license, you can make forks and variations of it adapted to your preferences.